Everything You Need to Know About Tree and Spring Pollen Allergies 2021

 Although, our mild temperatures tend to attract folks from more frigid regions, that doesn’t mean our “cool” seasons are completely free of any downsides.
 In fact, if you’re allergic to tree pollen — one of the most common allergens we have here on the First Coast — you know this all too well.

 Another downside?
 Jacksonville regularly ranks among the Worst Cities for Spring Allergies.
-In 2019 Jacksonville came in at #48 in the US (which, unfortunately, is worse than 2018 when Jax was at #51).
-We can expect 2020 will again see Jacksonville ranking as one of the most challenging cities for seasonal allergy sufferers.
+In 2021 Jacksonville comes in at #30 in the US (which, unfortunately, is a big jump from #48 in 2019).

 Across most of the country, trees don’t release their pollen until early spring.
-But, thanks to our temperate climate here in North Florida, local trees usually start producing an abundance of pollen starting in early February (and sometimes as early as December).
-Because of the warm early January we’ve had, it is possible for pollen season in 2020 to kick off in late January.
+But, thanks to our temperate climate here in North Florida, local trees usually start producing an abundance of pollen starting in February (and sometimes as early as December).
+Although January 2021 was a bit cooler than normal, we still saw a big uptick in pollen and air quality issues in February.

 If you suffer from tree pollen sensitivity, here’s a helpful guide for tree pollen allergies and our best advice for controlling a reaction this spring season.